Volumetrics-io/mrjs/README.md

 #### Components

-Components are attached to entities and used to store data. in MR.js they are implemented using attributes beginning with the prefix `comp-`.
+Components are attached to entities and used to store data. in mrjs they are implemented using attributes beginning with the prefix `comp-`.

 Example: